 lunes, 30 de julio de 2012

-A Apple le cuesta entre $12 y $30 dólares producir cada iPhone.
+A Apple, en este 2012, le cuesta entre $12 y $30 dólares producir cada iPhone en China.

 ¿Cuánto cuesta producir un iPhone, en cuánto nos lo venden y cuánto pagan a los empleados que lo manufacturan?